Harshithvh07/harshithvh07/README.md

-# Hi there, I'm HARSHITH VH 👋
+# Hi there, I'm HARSHITH VH 🙋🏽‍♂️

-I'm a BSc student studying Physics and Computer Science with a passion for astronomy and the mysteries of the universe.
+I'm a BSc student studying Physics and Computer Science at Kristu Jayanti College .
+With a passion for learning and crafting visinonary perspectives , my academic journey has been good .
+Along side my academics I do research in the field of Astronomy particularly in Graviational wave Astronomy and Exoplanets .

 ## 🚀 About Me
 - 🌌 I have a strong interest in Physics and Astronomy.
-- 📚 Currently studying scientific computing using Python.
+- 📚 Currently studying scientific computing using Python - IIT Kanpur .
 - 🔭 I’m currently researching on gravitational waves.

+## 📜Workshops participation
+- Pravega astrophysics workshop - Indian Institute of Science [2023]
+- Gravitational wave open data workshop - ICTS-TIFR [2024]
+- Sagan Summer Workshop : Advances in Direct Imaging: From Young Jupiters to Habitable Earths - Caltech [2024]

+## 📆 Academic focus / Courses
+## PHYSICS
+- Mechanics and Properties of Matter
+- Electromagnetism
+- Basic Astronmy
+- Intro to Astrophysical fluids
+- Scientific computation using python
+- Intro to Gravitational wave astronomy
+- Intro to Statistical phyics [Bayesian inference]

+## COMPUTER SCIENCE
+- Programming in C
+- Programming in C++
+- Programming in Python
+- CSS , HTML
+- Programming in JAVA

+## MATHEMATICS
+- Linear algebra
+- Basic vector and calculus
+- Fourier Transformation and Series

 ## 🛠️ Skills
-- **Programming Languages:** Python, C++, C , CSS
-- **Tools and Technologies:**  GWpy, pyklip, Jupyter Notebooks , pycbc
+- Tools and Technologies:  GWpy, pyklip, Jupyter Notebooks , pycbc
-- **Fields of Interest:** Gravitational waves, Exoplanet research, Data analysis
+- Fields of Interest: Gravitational waves, Exoplanet research, Data analysis

 ## 📝 Projects
-- **[Q-transform Analysis of GW230529]**
+  - [Q-transform Analysis of GW230529]
-  - Description: A detailed analysis of gravitational wave event GW230529 using Q-transform.
+    Description: A detailed analysis of gravitational wave event GW230529 using Q-transform.
-  - Technologies: Python, GWpy
+    Technologies: Python, GWpy

--
   ## 📫 How to reach me
 - Email: harshivh123@gmail.com